Subtransmission Grid Control via Online Feedback Optimization: Introduction

 \section{Introduction}

-More and more renewable power is installed in the grid to achieve the climate goals~\cite{world_energy_outlook_2021,renewable_energy_statistics_2022} and energy independence.
-In some areas, the capacity of the grid is partly reached and renewable power needs to be curtailed to mitigate overloaded lines~\cite{RTE_report_virtual_reinforcement} and overvoltages.
-The typical approach to prevent overloaded lines is to curtail the renewable generation to a fixed maximum value, depending on the seasonal thermal ratings of the lines, without taking consumption and other generation into account.
-For example, these actions currently need to be implemented in the Blocaux area in France which we will use as a benchmark in this paper.
-However, this solution leads to unnecessary curtailment of renewable generation~\cite{RTE_report_virtual_reinforcement}.\\ The current practice for voltage control depends on the country and ranges from manual to automatic control with large sampling times.
+More and more renewable power generation is installed in the grid to achieve the climate goals~\cite{world_energy_outlook_2021,renewable_energy_statistics_2022} and energy independence.
+In some areas, the grid's capacity is partly reached, and the uncontrolled generation of renewable power can cause overloaded lines and overvoltages.

+Grid operators have deployed different solutions to tackle this issue.
+A common approach to prevent overloaded lines is to curtail the renewable generation to a fixed maximum value, depending on the seasonal thermal ratings of the lines, without taking consumption and other generation into account.
+For example, these actions currently need to be implemented in the Blocaux area in France which will be used as a benchmark in this paper.
+This solution leads to unnecessary curtailment of renewable generation~\cite{RTE_report_virtual_reinforcement}.
+The current practice for voltage control depends on the country and ranges from manual to automatic control with large sampling times.
 The fast-changing power injections of renewable energy sources like wind and solar require higher control rates to enforce voltage and current limits in the grid.
 Because of this, manual operation strategies or automatic control with sampling times in the minutes will be incapable of safely operating a highly loaded, uncertain, and variable grid in the future.
-This problem is becoming more severe with increasing renewable integration and is affecting more areas of power grids worldwide~\cite{RTE_report_virtual_reinforcement}.
-Hence, increasing real-time automation is needed with control actions taken every few seconds.
+Hence, increasing real-time automation of transmission grid operations is needed with control actions taken every few seconds.